There is someone alive today who will live to be 1,000 years old.The Independent

 C.E.S is one of many modalities seeking to improve the learning process by putting you into a brain state similar to a little kid (in terms of learning).
 Military, professional sports teams, musicians, researchers, biohackers, and other high-performers have taken a keen interest in this booming technology.

-Biohacking Trend #3: Greater Results From Less Exercise
+Biohacking Trend #3: Minimum Effective Exercise

 The industry is moving towards more frequent, short bursts of effort.
 Replicating what our ancestors most likely experienced.
 People are embracing the simplicity and effectiveness of small micro-movements throughout the day.